aquasecurity/tracee/docs/tracee-ebpf/capture.md

 `profile` | creates a runtime profile of program executions and their metadata for forensics use.
 `dir:/path/to/dir` | path where tracee will save produced artifacts. the artifact will be saved into an 'out' subdirectory. (default: /tmp/tracee).
 `clear-dir` | clear the captured artifacts output dir before starting (default: false).
-`net:per-container` | when capturing network packets, save pcap per container `net:per-process` | when capturing network packets, save pcap per process
+`pcap:per-container` | when capturing network packets, save pcap per container `pcap:per-process` | when capturing network packets, save pcap per process

 (Use this flag multiple times to choose multiple capture options)